microsoft/vscode-docs/docs/languages/javascript.md

 A [jsconfig.json](/docs/languages/jsconfig.md) file defines a JavaScript project in VS Code.
 While `jsconfig.json` files are not required, you will want to create one in cases such as:

-- If not all JavaScript files in your workspace should be considered part of a single JavaScript project. `jsconfig.json` files let you exclude some files from showing up in IntelliSense.
+* If not all JavaScript files in your workspace should be considered part of a single JavaScript project. `jsconfig.json` files let you exclude some files from showing up in IntelliSense.
-- To ensure that a subset of JavaScript files in your workspace are treated as a single project.
+* To ensure that a subset of JavaScript files in your workspace is treated as a single project.
 This is useful if you are working with legacy code that uses implicit globals dependencies instead of `imports` for dependencies.
-- If your workspace contains more than one project context, such as front-end and back-end JavaScript code.
+* If your workspace contains more than one project context, such as front-end and back-end JavaScript code.
 For multi-project workspaces, create a `jsconfig.json` at the root folder of each project.
-- You are using the TypeScript compiler to down-level compile JavaScript source code.
+* You are using the TypeScript compiler to down-level compile JavaScript source code.

 To define a basic JavaScript project, add a `jsconfig.json` at the root of your workspace: